mailpile/Mailpile/doc/config.md

       validity

 Code which accomplishes these 3 goals has been written (see `mailpile/config.py`).
-This document is me soliciting feedback on the format I came up with for defining the configuration itself - is this developer friendly enough?
-Is it flexible enough?

-Config defintions are written as JSON (or the equivalent Python dicts).
+This document is describes the format used to define configuration itself; they are are written as JSON (or the equivalent Python dicts).
 A variable is defined using a list of three values: [comment, type/constraint, default-value].

 A fictional example of simple settings: